 She was also part of the work that led to Gender Identity and Gender Expression being added as protected grounds from discrimination to Alberta’s Human Right’s Act.
 She was part of an expert panel that assisted in developing guidelines to support school boards in Alberta in creating policies that would provide safe and welcoming environments for LGBTQ students, families and staff.
 She recently provided testimony to the Standing Senate Committee on Legal and Constitutional Affairs in support of Bill C-16 (And Act to amend Canada’s Human Rights Act and the Criminal Code of Canada) which received Royal Assent in July, 2017.
 The full video of her testimony can be viewed at:

-Marni has holds a Bachelor’s Degree in Health Administration and is currently working towards her Canadian Certified Inclusion Professional designation.
+Marni has holds a Bachelor’s Degree in Health Administration and holds a Canadian Certified Inclusion Professional (CCIP) designation.

 Below are many of the organizations who have engaged with Marni’s services:

 - Alberta Gaming and Liquor Commission

 - Alberta’s Office of the Child and Youth Advocate

 - Association of Professional Executives of the Public Service of Canada (APEX)

 - Environment and Climate Change Canada

 - Heritage Canada – Continuing Committee of Officials on Human Rights